2023 Sunshine Ladies Tour

 The 2023 Sunshine Ladies Tour was the 10th season of the Sunshine Ladies Tour, a series of professional golf tournaments for women based in South Africa.

 Schedule

-The season consisted of 6 events, all held in South Africa, played between February and March.
+The season consisted of 7 events, all held in South Africa, played between February and April.

 The Dimension Data Ladies Pro-Am, played concurrent with the Sunshine Tour and Challenge Tour's co-sanctioned Dimension Data Pro-Am, had its purse significantly bumped to R2.5m.

 The Investec South African Women's Open and the Joburg Ladies Open were again co-sanctioned with the Ladies European Tour.

+Standard Bank sponsored a new event at Royal Johannesburg & Kensington Golf Club, added to the schedule after the regular season had concluded and not counted towards the Order of Merit.

 Order of Merit

 This shows the leaders in the final Order of Merit.